salihmarangoz/UbuntuTweaks/Gaming.md

 Additional Recommended Tweaks from `Performance.md`:

 - Always keep the CPU in `performance` mode.
 This is a recommended modification for some games. (e.g. Tomb Raider).
-This may hurt the battery life heavily, so to switch between profiles also see `CPUFREQ`. -> [Click](Performance.md#cpu-performance-processor-scaling-governor )
+This may hurt the battery life heavily, so to switch between profiles also see `CPUFREQ`. -> [Performance Processor Scaling Governor](Performance.md#cpu-performance-processor-scaling-governor )
 - Disable security mitigations (Spectre, Meltdown) to achieve ~10% performance gain in some CPU's.
 Be aware about the security risks.
-This may increase battery life. -> https://github.com/salihmarangoz/UbuntuTweaks/blob/20.04/docs/Performance.md#cpu-disable-security-mitigations
+This may increase the battery life. -> [Disable Security Mitigations](Performance.md#cpu-disable-security-mitigations)

-- Disable modifying access times for the files to reduce disk writes. https://github.com/salihmarangoz/UbuntuTweaks/blob/20.04/docs/Performance.md#cpu-disable-security-mitigations
+- Disable modifying access times for the files to reduce disk writes. -> [Ext4 Mount with noatime Option](Performance.md#hdd-ext4-mount-with-noatime-option)

-- Disabling Wifi power save feature may decrease the latency and download/upload speeds in some cards.
+- Disabling Wifi power save feature may decrease the latency and increase download/upload speeds in some cards.
 (For me download/upload speeds improved ~15%).
-This may decrease battery life. -> https://github.com/salihmarangoz/UbuntuTweaks/blob/20.04/docs/Performance.md#net-turn-off-wifi-power-save-feature
+This may decrease battery life. -> [Turn Off Wifi Power Save Feature](Performance.md#net-turn-off-wifi-power-save-feature)

-- Additionally, if you have a slow computer with/without low memory then check the whole document: https://github.com/salihmarangoz/UbuntuTweaks/blob/20.04/docs/Performance.md
+- Additionally, if you have a slow computer with/without low memory then check the whole document: [Performance.md](Performance.md)